mzeidenberg/fall24_0479_website/content/home/syllabus.md

 The grace day system is designed to handle any personal situations you have, like a religious celebration, a family gathering, a short illness, a lot of work from other classes, etc.

-However, no assigments will be accepted after the due date of the final assignments.
+However, no assigments will be accepted after the due date of the final assignment.
 Grace days do not apply after that date.

 ## Information about Ed